 To recognise their achievements there will be different stages of rewards and celebrations.
 By working within this framework children will not only develop their confidence and self -esteem, they will become positive, independent and self-motivated learners of the future.

 Walking into our school you will see our ethos and curriculum in action!

 You will see children who are motivated and engaged, who are confident and sociable.
 You will see children's work and an environment which reflects the quality and standards of our curriculum.
 You will see teachers and leaders who inspire, challenge and care for our children.

 As a staff and school community, we never stop learning and growing.
-As such our curriculum will continue to evolve with the needs and interests of our children.
+As such, our curriculum will continue to evolve and develop with the needs and interests of our children.
 We are confident that our curriculum allows our children to leave our school not only with a love of reading, writing and mathematics and the ability to use number and language effectively, but with the skills and creative flair that they will need in real life and to equip them well on the next stage of their journey in education.